adarshaacharya/portfolio-v2/content/posts/08-react-lists-and-reconciliation/index.md

 ### Reconciliation and Virtual DOM

-First, let's understand how React rendering process works.
+First, let's understand how React rendering process works through Virtual DOM.

 **Virtual DOM :** Its a object that represents the DOM tree structure of an App in memory.
 Lets see how can we get from JSX to Virtual DOM :